scttdavs/scttdavs.github.io/_drafts/single_and_multi_table_inheritance.md

 If we also expect to query across all subclasses at once, this is more easily achieved with STI as we still have just the one parent class to query.
 In the case of Rails, you will even get an ActiveRecord::Relation that contains the correct model instances of each subclass, even though we queried through the parent class.

+### Example with TimeSlots

-Below is a simplified example of how we utilized STI.
-At EP, we have a concept of `TimeSlots` for scheduling bookings.
+In a simplified example of how we utilized STI at EP, we have a concept of `TimeSlots` for scheduling bookings.
 We have learning experiences that are in person, but we now also support virtual learning experiences.

 Virtual experiences do not have such strict time requirements, and usually have a range of available times that can work, as opposed to 'physical' or in-person experiences, that depend on the actual space being open.

 Below, you can see how we set up our classes to support this.
 All time slots share the same types of data, but the logic around how that data is treated is different.
 Virtual time slots have a list of times that are available.
-Physical time sots have just one.
-We can grab the time off of a physical time slot, but a virual time slot will not have a single time available.
+Physical time slots have just one.
+We can grab the time off of a physical time slot, but a virual time slot will not have a single time.

 {% highlight ruby %}
-class TimeSlot < ApplicationRecord
+class TimeSlot < ApplicationRecord validates :times, length: { minimum: 1, message: "are required.
+Please add at least one." }

-  # lots of common logic
+  # lots of other common logic
 end

-class VirtualTimeSlot < TimeSlot validates :times, length: { minimum: 1, message: "are required.
-Please add at least one." }
+class VirtualTimeSlot < TimeSlot
   def time
   end
 end

-class PhysicalTimeSlot < TimeSlot validates :times, length: { minimum: 1, message: "are required.
-Please add at least one." }
-  validates :times, length: { maximum: 1, message: "may only have one." }
+class PhysicalTimeSlot < TimeSlot validates :times, length: { maximum: 1, message: "may only have one." }

   def time